If you received an email from ISS notifying you of a scholarship overaward, then please follow the directions on this page.

 Q: If I am a resident for tax purposes according to the WH-1, why is there tax withheld from my overaward?

 A: Most likely it is because you did not provide an SSN or ITIN.
 Without a tax ID, you cannot claim the resident status.
-Whenever you receive a scholarship, it might be a good idea to apply for an ITIN if you are not planning to work, so that you can claim resident status.
-You can also apply at the time you file an income tax return.
+You will have to apply separately for a tax ID, usually when you file your income tax return.

 Q: Is it necessary to have an SSN or ITIN to get an overaward?

 A: No. But you cannot claim a tax treaty benefit or resident status without one.

 After completing the WH-1, you must do one of the following:

 - IF CLAIMING TAX TREATY BENEFIT ON WH-1: download and complete the W-8BEN, and complete Parts I, II, and III.
 If you do not have an SSN or ITIN, you may not claim a tax treaty benefit.

 - IF NOT CLAIMING A TAX TREATY BENEFIT ON WH-1: download and complete the W-8BEN, and complete Parts I and III only.